-Students interested in pursuing the additional major in Business Administration should consult the Course Catalog for degree requirements and meet the following requirements before officially completing the application form.
+Students interested in pursuing the additional major in Business Administration should consult the course catalog for degree requirements and meet the following requirements before submitting the application form:

-- Completion of a Tepper School Minor

-- 70-207: Probability and Statistics for Business Applications (or equivalent)

-- 21-120: Differential and Integral Calculus
+- Completion of a Tepper School Minor in Business Administration - 70-207: Probability and Statistics for Business Applications (or equivalent) - 21-120: Differential and Integral Calculus

-Students enrolled in the additional major in Business Administration must adhere to the same grading and academic policies (listed in both the course catalog and handbook) as primary majors.
+Students enrolled in the additional major in business administration must adhere to the same grading and academic policies (listed in both the course catalog and handbook) as primary majors.
 Upon completion of the additional major degree requirements, the Tepper School certifies the additional major and the credential appears on the diploma.